hoangduytran/blender-manual/manual/compositing/types/converter/separate_color.rst

 The outputs of this node depends on the Mode property (see above).

 Alpha
-   The color channel that that is responsible for the image's transparency.
+   The color channel that is responsible for the image's transparency.

 Examples